 What's you get is essentially the desktop app readily available in your browser.
-While that means you'll have to have the client installed, if you do you've got a lot of power at your fingertips.
+While that means you'll have to have the client installed, if you do, you'll have a lot of power at your fingertips.

 Unlike many Chrome VPN extensions, activating ExpressVPN in-browser will give you full protection – not just your browser traffic, but your whole device.
 It's also really convenient that you don't have to launch the desktop app to use the browser extension – it's right there in Chrome, ready to go.

-You'll get WebRTC blocking, location spoofing and HTTPS Everywhere (even when the extension's not turned on) to help keep you and your browsing private, plus all the great stuff you can usually expect from Express like swift connection speeds, other apps for all your devices and a cracking support system to help if anything goes wrong.
+You'll get WebRTC blocking, location spoofing and HTTPS Everywhere (even when the extension's not turned on) to help keep you and your browsing private, alongside swift connection speeds, other apps for all your devices, and a cracking support system to help if anything goes wrong.
 Plus, the Chrome VPN blocks HTML5 geolocation from revealing your location – something the desktop app doesn't do automatically.

 If you want to give the best Chrome VPN a test run, ExpressVPN offers a 30-day money-back guarantee, but we think you'll find it'll meet – if not surpass – your expectations of what a browser-based VPN can offer.

-Tom's Guide readers signing up for 12 months of ExpressVPN will end up with 49% off plus 3 months additional coverage absolutely FREE.
+Tom's Guide readers signing up for 12 months of ExpressVPN will bag an excellent 49% off deal, which includes 3 months additional coverage absolutely FREE.
 And don't forget, if you just want to give it a try with no obligation, there's a 30-day money back guarantee that you can rely upon without any quibbles.